SquadcastHub/squadcasthub.github.io/pages/mydoc/alert_suppression.md

 Under **Duration**, you can specify **Start and End Dates** and choose **Start and End Time** as well or simply run it for the entire day.

-Under **Repetition**, you can choose from the **drop down list**, while specifying the end for this repetition, as a particular date/time or never.
+You can add **Repetition** for your slot, to do so, you can choose from the **drop down list**, while specifying the end for this repetition, as a particular date/time or never.

 {{site.data.alerts.yellow-note-i}}
 <b>Note:</b>